App version: 0.1.0

 • Equipment financing: Used for the purchase of machinery, vehicles, or other business-related equipment.

-• Personal loans: Unsecured personal loans are based on your personal credit history (not business credit) and can sometimes be used for business or personal expenses.
+• Personal loans: Unsecured personal loans are based on your personal credit history (not business credit) and can usually be used for business expenses.

 • Business line of credit: Gives access to a maximum amount of funding with interest only charged on unpaid balances.